 Onno Plus Now Offers English-Speaking Customer Service

-/EIN News/ -- Berlin, Germany, July 13, 2023 (GLOBE NEWSWIRE) -- Onno Plus GmbH (onnoplus.de), a company based in Berlin, Germany, that helps businesses build a strong online presence and boost their online reputations, has announced that it is now offering English-speaking customer service.
+Berlin, Germany, July 13, 2023 – Onno Plus GmbH (onnoplus.de), a company based in Berlin, Germany, that helps businesses build a strong online presence and boost their online reputations, has announced that it is now offering English-speaking customer service.

 Aimed to help medium-sized businesses in Germany, Onno Plus wanted to make its range of services, such as deleting negative reviews, monitoring a business’s online reputation and reputation management, more accessible and representative of the diverse range of inhabitants in Germany by offering an additional English customer service option.